hbkworld/open-api-tutorials/tutorials/streaming_multi_module.md

 This Open API tutorial demonstrates how to set up two or more LAN-XI modules to capture sample-synchronous data.

-The example code configures PTP synchronization and then connects to two or more LAN-XI modules, runs TEDS transducer detection, captures about ten seconds of data from all input channels on all the modules, and saves the data to files named `My Measurement.<number>.stream`.
+The example code configures PTP (Precision Time Protocol) synchronization and then connects to two or more LAN-XI modules, runs TEDS transducer detection, captures about ten seconds of data from all input channels on all the modules, and saves the data to files named `My Measurement.<number>.stream`.

 The follow-up article [Interpreting Data from an Open API Stream](streaming_interpretation.md) explains how to interpret the data from the `My Measurement.<number>.stream` files.